 You will have to take some documents to the interview with you, they must be originals; some examples are: passport, letter from college including your course details, tenancy agreement.

-RVC Bursary payment for 2012/13 is in March 2013, letter will be send out in Jan2013.
+RVC Bursary payment for 2014/15 is in March 2015, letter will be send out from Jan 2015.
 To view correspondence Login

 All your loan emails & documents should always be send to Financialaidoffice@rvc.ac.uk